mustakshif/Asri/README.md

     * **Tab bar (not toolbar/top bar)**
     * **Breadcrumb**
     * **Sidebar panel title and above**
-  * 📌 If you need the top bar pinned, please go to `Settings - Appearance - Code Snippet`, then add and enable this code line under `JS` tab: `document.body.classList.add("hadeeth-pin-toolbar");`.
-To hide the top bar again, you need to disable this snippet and reload the page or restart the app.
 * ↕️ Applied system scrollbar on macOS, which can be hidden automatically and reduce visual interference.

   * 📌 If your system scroll bar setting is **not** set to `When scrolling` in: `System Settings - Appearance - Show scroll bars` on macOS, scroll bars in SiYuan’s dark mode will be displayed as in light mode, which still needs to be fixed.